Chart Color Schemes

 Greenwith's population is slightly older than the national pattern

-The median age in Greenwith as of 2021 was 40 years, similar to Greater Adelaide's average of 39 years but somewhat older than Australia's median age of 38 years.
-The 45-54 age group constituted 14.2% of the population in Greenwith, compared to a lower prevalence of the 25-34 cohort at 10.7%.
-Post-2021 Census data shows that the 75 to 84 age group grew from 3.9% to 5.3%, while the 65 to 74 cohort increased from 8.5% to 9.6%.
-Conversely, the 45 to 54 cohort declined from 16.2% to 14.2%.
-Population forecasts for Greenwith in 2041 indicate significant demographic changes.
-Notably, the 75 to 84 age group is projected to grow by 39%, reaching 689 people from 494.
-The combined 65+ age groups are expected to account for 62% of total population growth, reflecting Greenwith's aging demographic profile.
+The 40-year median age in Greenwith is similar to Greater Adelaide's average of 39 and similarly somewhat older than Australia's 38 years.
+The 45 - 54 age group shows strong representation at 14.2% compared to Greater Adelaide, whereas the 25 - 34 cohort is less prevalent at 10.7%.
+Post-2021 Census data shows the 75 to 84 age group has grown from 3.9% to 5.3% of the population, while the 65 to 74 cohort increased from 8.5% to 9.6%.
+Conversely, the 45 to 54 cohort has declined from 16.2% to 14.2%.
+Population forecasts for 2041 indicate substantial demographic changes for Greenwith.
+Leading the demographic shift, the 75 to 84 group will grow by 39% (194 people), reaching 689 from 494.
+Notably, the combined 65+ age groups will account for 62% of total population growth, reflecting the area's aging demographic profile.
 In contrast, the 5 to 14 cohort is projected to decline by 23 people.